-- 1. Not later than the second Friday in April, the following list of activities will be posted in all schools.
+- Not later than the second Friday in April, the following list of activities will be posted in all schools.
 Applications will be received in writing for a two (2) week period.
 Positions to be filled will be filled and teachers notified not later than June 1st.
 Such co-curricular positions are limited to qualified applicants from Unit A. In the event there is no qualified applicant from Unit A, the School Committee is not so limited in the filling of the position(s).
-The Unit A employee applicant's request for appointment shall not be unreasonably denied. - 2.
-It is agreed that the Committee may create positions and/or eliminate listed positions for any school year and that the School Committee may fill or not fill any of the positions or any listed positions in any school year, whether or not a position was posted, the employee interviewed and/or the position was filled in a prior school year.
+The Unit A employee applicant's request for appointment shall not be unreasonably denied. - It is agreed that the Committee may create positions and/or eliminate listed positions for any school year and that the School Committee may fill or not fill any of the positions or any listed positions in any school year, whether or not a position was posted, the employee interviewed and/or the position was filled in a prior school year.
 In the event the Committee creates such a new position of a comparable nature, the Committee agrees to negotiate with the Association the stipend for such position.
 During such negotiations the Committee may appoint qualified applicant(s) from Unit A to the position.
 In the event there is no qualified applicant from Unit A, the School Committee is not so limited to Unit A in the filling of the position.
 The Unit A employee applicant's request for appointment shall not be unreasonably denied. - 3.
-Subject to Paragraphs 1 and 2 above, the positions and the respective stipends shall be the following:
+Subject to Paragraphs 1 and 2 above, the positions and the respective stipends shall be the following: for FY25 3.0%

-FY21 Stipend FY22 - 2.25% FY23 - 2.25% FY24 - 2% CO-CURRICULAR POSITIONS GREAT OAK Student Council Advisor (0.5) \$524 \$536 \$548 \$559 GREAT OAK Student Council Advisor (0.5) \$524 \$536 \$548 \$559 GREAT OAK Flex-time Chorus Teacher \$680 \$695 \$711 \$725 GREAT OAK Flex-time Band Teacher \$680 \$695 \$711 \$725 HIGHLANDS Student Council Advisor \$1,049 \$1,072 \$1,096 \$1,118 HIGHLANDS Flex-time Band Teacher \$680 \$695 \$711 \$725 HIGHLANDS Flex-time Chorus Teacher \$680 \$695 \$711 \$725 RIVERSIDE Student Council Advisor \$1,049 \$1,072 \$1,096 \$1,118 RIVERSIDE Flex-time Band Teacher \$680 \$695 \$711 \$725 RIVERSIDEFlex-time Chorus Teacher \$680 \$695 \$711 \$725 SMITH Student Council Advisor \$1,049 \$1,072 \$1,096 \$1,118 SMITH Flex-time Chorus Teacher \$680 \$695 \$711 \$725 SMITH Flex-time Chorus Teacher \$680 \$695 \$711 \$725
+FY24 - Stipend Amount FY25 - 3% CO-CURRICULAR POSITIONS GREAT OAK Student Council Advisor (0.5) \$559 \$576 GREAT OAK Student Council Advisor (0.5) \$559 \$576 GREAT OAK Flex- time Chorus Teacher \$725 \$747

+GREAT OAK Flex- time Band Teacher \$725 \$747 HIGHLANDS Student Council Advisor \$1,118 \$1,152 HIGHLANDS Flex- time Band Teacher \$725 \$747 HIGHLANDS Flex- time Chorus Teacher \$725 \$747 RIVERSIDE Student Council Advisor \$1,118 \$1,152 RIVERSIDE Flex- time Band Teacher \$725 \$747 RIVERSIDE Flex- time Chorus Teacher \$725 \$747 SMITH Student Council Advisor \$1,118 \$1,152 SMITH Flex-time Chorus Teacher \$725 \$747 SMITH Flex-time Chorus Teacher \$725 \$747 THORPE Student Council Advisor (0.5) \$559 \$576